discretize/discretize-guides/builds/thief/condi-specter/index.md

 - <Skill name="Twilight Combo"/> (Scepter 3)
 - <Skill name="Shadow Bolt"/>, <Skill name="Double Bolt"/>, <Skill name="Triple Bolt"/> (Auto attack chain)
 - <Skill name="Siphon"/> to regain Initiative to cast <Skill name="Twilight Combo"/> (Scepter 3).

-You should also be weapon swapping off cooldown if you are not playing Pistol to make the best use of <Trait name="Quick Pockets"/> and your Sigils.

 In <Skill name="Enter Shadow Shroud" text="Shadow Shroud"/> you standard rotation should be: